 Aside from its two principal assets, Entrée has interests in exploration properties in the United States, Australia and Peru.
-Please see the "Non-Material Properties" section for more information.
+See "Item C. - Property, Plants and Equipment" below for more information.

 Entrée's exploration activities are under the supervision of Robert Cann, M.Sc., P.Geo., Entrée's Vice President, Exploration.
-Mr. Cann is a qualified person ("QP") as defined in NI 43-101.
-Mr. Cann has approved the scientific and technical information in this Annual Report.
+Mr. Cann is a QP as defined in NI 43-101.
+Unless otherwise noted herein, Mr. Cann has approved all scientific and technical information in this Annual Report.

-All rock samples from our Mongolian properties are prepared and analyzed by SGS Mongolia LLC or Actlabs Asia LLC in Ulaanbaatar, Mongolia.
-Samples from Nevada are analyzed at Skyline Assayers and Laboratories, Tucson, Arizona and Sparks, Nevada, at Acme Analytical Laboratories, Elko, Nevada and Vancouver, British Columbia, Canada and at ALS Chemex, Sparks, Nevada.
+All rock samples from our Mongolian properties have been prepared and analyzed by SGS Mongolia LLC or Actlabs Asia LLC in Ulaanbaatar, Mongolia.
+Samples from Nevada have been prepared and analyzed at: Skyline Assayers and Laboratories, in Tucson, Arizona and Sparks, Nevada; at Acme Analytical Laboratories, in Elko and Reno, Nevada and Vancouver, British Columbia; and at ALS Chemex, in Sparks, Nevada and Vancouver, British Columbia.